-The voltage can be set to 5V, 9V, 12V, or 20V and the current can be set to 1A, 2A, 3A, or 5A.
-This board has new FETs, which have a Rds\on of only 9.5 mOhm.
-This cuts the dissipation almost in half compared to the previous version and keeps the board cooler, even with 5 A current draw.
+The voltage can be set to 5V, 9V, 15V (12V with solder bridge), or 20V and the current can be set to 1A, 2A, 3A, or 5A.
+This board has new FETs, which have a Rds_on of only 6.9 mOhm measured.
+This reduces the dissipation even more compared to the previous version and keeps the board cooler, even with 5 A current draw.
+Also new in this latest revision are 2 TVS diodes on the input and output for over voltage and surge protection.